MuhammadFarag/hello-kotlin/README.md

     is Colour.Orange -> "Orange"
 }
 ```
-Intellij IDEA will give you the option to fill all the options evaluating it to `TODO()`, which is similar Scala's `???`. or else, if you have implemented one of the options, and want to default on the rest.
+IntelliJ IDEA will give you the option to fill all the options evaluating it to `TODO()`, which is similar Scala's `???`. or else, if you have implemented one of the options, and want to default on the rest.

 ## Functions
 - we define a function using `fun` instead of `def`.
 - `return` can only be omitted for single expression functions, but not for block functions.
 Note, that other than that case, the last expression in a block is its result.
-- Functions can live at the root livel of any Kotlin file.
+- Functions can live at the root level of any Kotlin file.
 There is no concept of package objects (as far as I have seen so far).
 ```
 package ...